-While it depends a lot on your industry, and whether or not you’re offering a product or service, writing a business proposal is pretty straightforward.
+While it all depends on your industry, and whether or not you’re offering a product or service, writing a business proposal is pretty straightforward.
 We’ll answer all those questions and more throughout the course of this guide.

 - What a business proposal is